leangjia/blender_docs/trunk/blender_docs/manual/addons/interface/collection_manager.rst

 Move Widget
 ^^^^^^^^^^^

 Use :kbd:`V` to call up the Move widget in the 3D Viewport when in Object Mode.
-It can also be found in the Object->Collection menu.
+It can also be found in the :menuselection:`Object -> Collection` menu.

 The Move Widget shares its layout and indicators with the 3D Viewport header widget.